Good question! It's a known fact - grass forage is the main component and source of minerals, so why do we need to balance their diet?

 FACT - Our UK grasslands are deficient in many of the essential key minerals, i.e copper, zinc, magnesium, phosphorous, selenium, and way too high in others, i.e. calcium, iodine, iron and manganese.

 However, unless we grow our own hay or know the source of our hay's supply, there's no sense in having the mineral content of each hay bale analysed, as the values can swing from day to day, depending on the weather, the environment, and changes in the soil values.
-For example, hay grown on sandy or moorland soils will usually have significantly lower nutrient content than hay from other soil types.
+As an example, hay grown on sandy or moorland soils will usually have significantly lower nutrient content than hay from other soil types.

 That said, there are certain standard values for mineral supply, and our EquiVita/VitaComplete mineral balancers are formulated to target the recognised standard nutrient/trace element deficiencies in our UK grasslands and forage.